USSF-ORBIT/ussf-portal/docs/eng-playbook.md

 We pin our image versions rather than `:latest`.
 For 3rd party applications (Mongo, PostgreSQL, Redis, etc.), we try and use the same version that's available on our hosting provider.

+We use [Trivy](https://github.com/aquasecurity/trivy) in a GitHub Action to scan our container for vulnerabilities.

 ## Git

 ### Account Configuration